Project Hubs

 Black-fronted tern, black-billed gull, banded dotterel, Australasian crested grebe, kārearea

-Wānaka Backyard Trapping (WBT) was formed by volunteers in early 2018 with the mission of protecting populations of local indigenous wildlife such as birds, skinks, geckos and invertebrates.
-WBT are working toward this goal in several ways: through predator trapping, raising community awareness and empowering locals to get involved and learn new skills.
+Predator Free Wānaka (PFW) was founded by volunteers in early 2018 to protect local indigenous wildlife like birds, skinks, geckos and invertebrates.
+They work toward this through predator trapping, community awareness and empowering locals with new skills.

-Currently, 110 dedicated volunteers maintain 18 traplines on public land around Lake Wānaka, Lake Hāwea, the Cardrona, Clutha and Hāwea rivers, Albert Town and Luggate, adjacent to waterways or in regenerating scrubland.
-Additionally, more than 60 locals have traps set on their properties to fill in the gaps.
-WBT run education initiatives, training workshops and events to promote, connect and support local trapping efforts.
+Currently, 110 volunteers maintain 18 traplines on public land around Lake Wānaka, Lake Hāwea, the Cardrona, Clutha, and Hāwea rivers, Albert Town, and Luggate — covering waterways and regenerating scrubland.
+Over 60 locals also set traps on their own properties to fill gaps.

 Whakatipu Hub